 I even started a buzz when Phil Mason, an owner of Skillz Unlimited Barbershop, wanted to be different by having DJS to come on the weekends to DJ for him and his customers.

 And 'til this day, I still spin up there every other weekend.

 In the process, I started making mixtapes including the mixtape series “R&B and Hip-Hop”, “Bedroom Expressions”, and the most popular of all “Street Frequency”.

 Then, 2005 I met an up & coming hip-hop group called SoundChild Crew & became their official DJ until the fall of 2007.
 (They won "Indy Artist Of The Year" @ the 2008 Southern Ent.
 Awards.)

 I've DJ a lot of college parties, popular clubs, concerts, and private parties throughout Northwest Arkansas, University Of Arkansas, and the surrounding areas.

-I was nominated for Radio DJ (Mixer) Of The Year at the 2006 Southern Entertainment Awards.
+I was nominated for 3 Southern Entertainment Awards.

-I'm looking to help break artists, such as SoundChild Crew, from this state as well.
+I'm looking to help break artists from this state as well.

-I'm on my way up to be the go-to DJ here in Arkansas, and I still rep my hometown of Memphis, TN.
+I took a break for a couple of years, and now I'm back to be the go-to DJ here in Northwest Arkansas, and I still rep my hometown of Memphis, TN.